HarpurCriticalArchive/web/README.md

     /Users/{your-user-name}/web/update.sh
 4. Next, in the bottom-right corner next to "Appicability" select "Markdown" from the list of languages and check its box.
+5. In Gedit Preferences select Editor tab and uncheck "Create a backup copy of files before saving".